intlify/bundle-tools/packages/vite-plugin-vue-i18n/README.md

   Whether to install the full set of APIs, components, etc. provided by Vue I18n.
 By default, all of them will be installed.

-  If `false` is specified, **build-in components and directive will not be installed in vue and will be tree-shaken.**
+  If `false` is specified, **buld-in components and directive will not be installed in vue and will be tree-shaken.**

   For more details, See [here](https://vue-i18n.intlify.dev/guide/advanced/optimization.html#reduce-bundle-size-with-feature-build-flags)